chvck/Hat-Team-Generator/readme.markdown

 tries to create teams as balanced as possible.

 ## TODO
-- Wire attribute balancing into the back end - using a player object and setattr should cover this
+- Wire attribute balancing into the back end - using a player object and setattr should cover this.
+Not as trivial as I had hoped, waiting for inspiration to strike.
 - Fix up the css

 ## Future